OnSSET/onsset/docs/data_acquisition.rst

 Indicative open libraries of GIS data
 ++++++++++++++++++++++++++++++++++++++

-Over the past few years, KTH dESA has been actively involved in the field of geospatial analysis.
+Over the past few years, KTH dES has been actively involved in the field of geospatial analysis.
 The following table presents a list of libraries and directories that provide access to open GIS data.

 +-----------------------------------+---------------------+-------------------------------------------------------------------------------------------------------------------------------------------+